Multiple Intelligences

 "Knowledge is not the same as morality, but we need to understand if we are to avoid past mistakes and move in productive directions.
 An important part of that understanding is knowing who we are and what we can do...
 Ultimately, we must synthesize our understandings for ourselves."

-Some of the information above quotes from Dr. Thomas Armstrong's site.
-Because that site is so pro-school and traditional, though, I don't recommend it as a primary source of understanding multiple intelligences in the context of unschooling.
 Howard Gardner's original list included seven intelligences.
-Two are those measured at school.
+Two are those are measured at school.
 Three are arts and sports.
 Two are "personal intelligences."
 Then an eighth was added that isn't in any of the categories above.

 Musical intelligence doesn't need to apply only to accomplished musicians.
 Appreciation and understanding of music, being moved by music, hearing tones and rhythms, as well as the ability to compose or create music fall into this category.

 Bodily-kinesthetic covers dance, body-awareness, physical talents that might be used for sports or knot-tying or wood carving or physical therapy.
-Some people are only slightly aware of how their bodies work and what their capacites are.
+Some people are only slightly aware of how their bodies work and what their capacities are.
 Some people seem to be born knowing, or using their bodies well without even thinking about it.

 Spatial intelligence—what's where, how far away, how does it fit together?
 Those who can solve physical puzzles or put things together that have fallen apart are probably high on this scale.
 Gift wrappers who can spot the right size of box and wrap it beautifully might not have considered it a special intelligence.